sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 ### Cardholder examples

-There are several modifiers for the cardholder that controls the cardholder slots:
+There are several modifiers for the Cardholder that controls the Cardholder slots:

 `.env-cardholder--N` - where N is a number that controls how many slots the cardholder should display at most in one row.